eventnetusa/eventnet/src/_work/homewood-suites-influencer-event.md

       to climb into the globe and play around in "snow"

-      * Inspired creativity with DIY Ornament station that included over-sized ornaments and decorating materials along with a take home box
+      * Inspired creativity with DIY ornament station that included over-sized ornaments and decorating materials along with a take home box